Kenneth-Macharia/BlockChain-App/README.md

 ## The Components

-The app is made up of the following micro-services:
+The app is made up of the following services:

     1. A Node.js frontend
     2. A Redis cache between the frontend and backend services